zoeskan/MCB185/README.md

 page, there is a button labeled **Fork**.
 Click the button.
 This will present a page with a **Create Fork** button at the bottom.
 By clicking this button, you will add a copy of the course materials to your personal GitHub account.
-You are now ready to start Unit 0 (look at the `README.md` file there).
+You are now ready to start.